Routing Quick Reference

 Vector

-Terse Syntax - improvement on the verbose syntax, with an emphasis on avoiding redundancy, but can be hard to read and write, since its deeply nested maps.
+Terse Syntax - improvement on the verbose syntax, with an emphasis on avoiding redundancy, but can be hard to read and write, since it is expressed as deeply nested maps.

 Map